 Complaints or queries

 NEF Consulting tries to meet the highest standards when collecting and using personal information.
 For this reason, we take any complaints we receive about this very seriously.
 We encourage people to bring it to our attention if they think that our collection or use of information is unfair, misleading or inappropriate.
 We would also welcome any suggestions for improving our procedures.

 This privacy notice was drafted with brevity and clarity in mind.
 It does not provide exhaustive detail of all aspects of NEF Consulting’s collection and use of personal information.
-We are currently working to ensure full compliance with the new General Data Protection Regulations before the May 2018 deadline.
-However, we are happy to provide any additional information or explanation needed.
+We are happy to provide any additional specific information or explanation needed.
 Any requests for this should be sent to the address below.

 Access to personal information

 NEF Consulting tries to be as open as it can be in terms of giving people access to their personal information.
 Individuals can find out if we hold any personal information by making a ‘subject access request’ under the Data Protection Act 1998.
 If we do hold information about you we will: